kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

         RunTestsForBundle "${TEST_BUNDLE_PATH}"
     fi

-And that RunTestsForApplication is the guy that gives us the warning instead of running our tests:
+By investigating the script further, we find this:

     RunTestsForApplication() {
     Warning ${LINENO} "Skipping tests; the iPhoneSimulator platform does not currently support application-hosted tests (TEST_HOST set)."
     }

+Interesting.
 Let's try to add `TEST_HOST=''` to the end of the build command and run it again to see if we can fool the build script.
+Run the tests from the terminal again.
 The output should now read something similar to:

     Executed 1 test, with 1 failure (1 unexpected) in 0.022 (0.023) seconds

 It worked!
-But nothing comes that easy with Apple.
+So far, atl east.
 Now create a ViewController with a nib file (don't forget to add it to the test target).
-Add a UIButton to the view and connect it to an IBOutlet named button.
+Add a `UIButton` to the view and connect it to an IBOutlet named `button`.
 Then, in the test file, add a new spec:

 	// application test
     it(@"should connect button", ^{